 Many organizations are interested in recruiting students from diverse backgrounds and cultural experiences.
-Career Services has created a running list of diversity recruitment programs that you may be interested in.
+You can find a directory of such diversity pipeline programs here (consolidated by Gorick Ng).
 In addition, to find other organizations and/or opportunities via Handshake, Penn Career Services website, and other job boards, there are specific keywords you can use to enhance your search.
 Read more about searching for a job or internship.

 Try searching for the following keywords:

 - Your identity (e.g. Black, Latinx/Hispanic, Asian, Indigenous/Native etc.)